Andy-set-studio/personal-site-hylia/src/posts/piccalilli-is-changing.md

 For now, thank you all so much in believing in this project and especially thank you to those who I featured in the issues.
 Your work inspires the heck out of me.

 I just know you’re going to love the changes to this project and what it’s going to eventually evolve into.
-I’m super excited and I should getting cracking, pronto.
+I’m super excited and I should get cracking, pronto.